kristus123/bloggy/content/blog/checklists/my-todo-system.md

 There is a big quality of life improvement by keeping track of everything you need to do.

-## Become stress-free

-The reason you stress is because there is so much to do.
-There is only 24 hours in a day, so there is a limit on how much you can do every day.

-Change your idea about what it means to be productive!

 <read-more text="Read about some tools I have made">

 ## The vault